Ruth Ware:

 The Lying Game

 An urgent text in the middle of the night “I need you.”
-A body discovered.
-With her childhood friends Isa returns to the beach side Salten to prevent their lives from unraveling.
-What is one woman willing to lose to protect the secrets of her best friends?
+A body found buried beneath the sand.
+With her childhood friends Isa returns to Salten to prevent their lives from unraveling.
+What is one woman willing to lose to protect their secrets?

 The Plot was Too Predictable:

 I have read almost all of Ruth Ware’s books.
-With such an interesting premise, I was expecting a fast-paced novel that would keep me guessing until the very end like her other works.
-This is one of her earlier books and probably not one I would recommend to someone to get them interested in her writing.
-Her red herrings were tenuous.
-The plot was so predictable.
-I had it figured out pretty quickly and finishing the book was kind of a chore after that.
+With such an interesting premise, I was expecting a fast-paced novel that would keep me guessing until the very.
+This is one of her earlier books, so novice mistakes while setting up a thriller were to be expected.
+But her red herrings were tenuous.
+The plot was very predictable.
+I had it figured out pretty quickly, so finishing the book was a bit of a chore after that.
 Don’t get me wrong, I love Ruth Ware.
 This just isn’t one of my favorites from her.
-It is so inspirational to see someone making progress honing their craft with each subsequent book they put out.
-I can’t wait to see what she writes next.
-I couldn’t imagine the skill and dedication it takes to have such a short turnaround time between books.

-Isa Is Such an Unreliable Narrator and Not in a Good Way:
+Isa is Such an Unreliable Narrate but not in the Good Way:

 The Hesitation:

-Outside Isa’s character and the too obvious foreshadowing, I absolutely hated that Ware glossed over some of the more sensitive topics.
-If you’re going to write about deep topics like pedophilia and drug addiction, it’s disingenuous to gloss over it.
-I don’t think she even used the word pedophile despite touching on the subject at multiple points.
-Like when Isa looks back on the “tension” between her and Ambrose.
-How the school mishandled the photos coming out.
-Luc’s molestation after he is sent back to her mother.
-It’s like I could feel her discomfort and hesitation writing about it.
+Besides the too obvious foreshadowing, and Isa’s unlikeable character, I absolutely hated that Ware glossed over the more sensitive topics.
+If an author is going to write about topics like inappropriate relationships between students and teachers, it’s really disingenuous to go out of their way to gloss over it.
+The way she wrote about Ambrose painting them in the nude really downplayed how fucked up it is.
 I just wish she had added a little more grit, which I know she is capable of from her other books.

 "You have to Pick the Places you Don't Walk Away From."